Giants WR Tate suspended 4 games for performance enhancer

 The NFL allows players to use fertility drugs but they must obtain a therapeutic use exemption prior to using them.
 The league has insisted players are responsible for the drugs and supplements they take and advises them to talk to team trainers and medical personnel before using them.

-"This morning I received the unfortunate news that my appeal was denied," Tate said in a statementon Twitter.
+"This morning I received the unfortunate news that my appeal was denied," Tate said in a statement on Twitter.
 "I went into this arbitration with the understanding that due to the facts, unlike many other cases, we could be the exception to win.
-Unfortunately the NFL stood by their no tolerance policy, which I hope one day to help have a part in reforming, so no other player has to go through this situation."
+Unfortunately, the NFL stood by their no-tolerance policy, which I hope one day to help have a part in reforming, so no other player has to go through this situation."

 Certain fertility drugs can help athletes boost performance or mask doping.
-Some fertility drugs bought on line are not approved by the FDA.
+Some fertility drugs bought online are not approved by the FDA.

 Tate will be eligible to practice with the team until the start of the regular season.

 In his tweet last month, Tate said he has never violated the league's rules on banned substances.
-He noted the treatment was for a fertility issue and it will have no effect on this season.
+He noted the treatment was for a fertility issue and it will have no effect this season.

-Hours before the suspension was officially announced, quarterback Eli Manning called Tate a smart player who came turn short plays into big ones.
+Hours before the suspension was officially announced, quarterback Eli Manning called Tate a smart player who can turn short plays into big ones.

 "He is going to be in the right spot and he has a good feel for the zones, how to get open versus different techniques and stuff," Manning said.

-The Giants, who traded standout receiver Odell Beckham Jr. to Cleveland in the offseason, have been hit a rash of injuries at the wideout spot in training camp.
+The Giants, who traded standout receiver Odell Beckham Jr. to Cleveland in the offseason, has been hit with a rash of injuries at the wideout spot in training camp.

 Sterling Shepard broke his left thumb in the opening practice.
 He has returned to practice on a limited basis.
 Fellow receiver kickoff returner Corey Coleman tore an ACL in the same workout.